CosmicIndustries/CtrlCMystery/README.md

               and echoing thunder;

      they concluded that Dr. Taylor's 'disappearance'
-        was A :meticulously orchestrated cover-up
+        was; A :meticulously orchestrated cover-up
-      :A narrative where technological intricacies mirrored the human pursuit of knowledge;
+      :A narrative where technological intricacies
+    mirrored the 'human' pursuit of knowledge;

     and the concealed dangers of software conflicts./ 🌤